 Cedar Falls Drop Box

-Vehicle restrictions: The maximum combined vehicle/trailer length is 30 feet.
-No hydraulic trailers or hydraulic vehicles allowed.
+Vehicle restrictions: The maximum combined length limit for vehicles plus trailers (bumper-to-bumper) is 30 feet.
+No hydraulic lift trailers or lift vehicles allowed.

 $25 – strictly enforced